EngineHub/WorldEdit/COMPILING.md

 (The -dist version includes WorldEdit + necessary libraries.)

-### Note regarding `setupDecompWorkspace`
+### Note regarding Forge builds
-`setupDecompWorkspace` requires more memory than is usually given to Gradle by default.
+The build system used for forge (ForgeGradle) requires more memory than is usually given to Gradle by default.
 If it fails, you should put `org.gradle.jvmargs=-Xmx3G` in `gradle.properties`.
 Please don't commit this change!